-The program will use Clearview Herbicide (PCP #29752, containing aminopyralid and metsulfuron-methyl) and Truvist (PCP #30920, containing aminocyclopyrachlor and chlorsulfuron) under the Pest Control Products Act (Canada).
+The program will use Clearview Herbicide (PCP #29752, containing aminopyralid and metsulfuron-methyl) and Gateway adjuvant (PCP# 31470, containing mineral oil – paraffin base (adjuvants), surfactant blend) under the Pest Control Products Act (Canada).

-2016 Wild Parsnip coverage and 2016 Wild Parsnip strategy
+2018 Wild Parsnip Coverage and 2019 Wild Parsnip Strategy

-The Public Works department has been proactively mapping out wild parsnip infestation levels across the City along roadsides, parkland and pathways.
-The identification of wild parsnip collected from staff has been used to identify the control areas for the 2016 strategy.
+The Public Works and Environmental Services department has been proactively mapping out wild parsnip infestation levels across the city along roadsides, parkland and pathways.
+Each year, the wild parsnip infestation levels mapping is used to identify the control areas (roadside/parklands/pathways) for the upcoming year.

 The integrated management strategy includes monitoring, mapping, the use of herbicides, mowing and evaluation.
-Herbicide application and accelerated mowing are beginning May 15th The herbicides Clearview and Truvist were chosen in consultation from other Municipal and Provincial stakeholders and experts.
+The herbicides Clearview and Truvist were chosen in consultation with other Municipal and Provincial stakeholders and experts.
 Both herbicides are selective and may impact other weeds/plants but should not impact trees or grass.

 Second year growth wild parsnip begins to dry up in August, so contact with the plant will be less likely to cause a reaction.
 However, the sap still remains inside the plant.
 Avoidance or personal protective gear, when handing the plant, is still recommended.